dmorse/pscfpp/README.md

 where "log" denotes the name of a log file to which output will be written during the computation.

+The command line syntax to invoke the GPU-accelerated programs requires two extra options that specify the number of CUDA blocks and the number of blocks per thread.
+This is explained in the README file subdirectory pscfpp/examples/pspg/, and in the examples contained in that directory.

 ## Examples

-Directory pscfpp/examples contains a set of examples of simple calculations, each of which contains a sample parameter and command file.
+Directory pscfpp/examples contains a set of examples of simple calculations.
+Each example directory contains a parameter file (named param), a command file (named command), and a input chemical potential (omega) file.
 Top level subdirectories of pscfpp/examples contain examples for different PSCF programs.

 Subdirectory examples/fd1d subdirectory contains examples for the 1D finite-difference program pscf_fd.
 Top level subdirectories of